nicholasjclark/mvgam/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" alt="Plotting time series features with the mvgam R package" width="60%" style="display: block; margin: auto;" />

-Now we will formulate an `mvgam` model; this model fits a GAM in which a cyclic smooth function for `season` is estimated jointly with a full time series model for the temporal process (in this case an `AR3` process).
-We assume the outcome follows a Poisson distribution and will condition the model in `Stan` using MCMC sampling with the `Cmdstan`
+Formulate an `mvgam` model; this model fits a GAM in which a cyclic smooth function for `season` is estimated jointly with a full time series model for the temporal process (in this case an `AR3` process).
-interface:
+We assume the outcome follows a Poisson distribution and will condition the model in `Stan` using MCMC sampling with the `Cmdstan` interface:

 ``` r
 lynx_mvgam <- mvgam(population ~ s(season, bs = 'cc', k = 12),